thirtythreeforty/neolink/dissector/protocol.md

 The encryption offset is used as part of the decoding process.
 It is combined with the key to decrypt the data.

-Here is an example decryptor in rust
+Here is an example decrypter in rust

 ```rust
 const XML_KEY: [u8; 8] = [0x1F, 0x2D, 0x3C, 0x4B, 0x5A, 0x69, 0x78, 0xFF];